 All images are copyright of Neville Stanikk except No 3 is Louise Cohen, No 12 is Peter Keene.

 To fulfil the requirements of the CROW Act, local authorities must produce a Management Plan for the AONB at intervals of not less than five years.
 The purpose of the Management Plan is:

 - To provide a statutory plan that sets out the policies and objectives for the AONB

 - To inform public bodies how they can demonstrate compliance with their statutory duty to “have regard to” the AONB designation

 - To facilitate engagement with people and organisations with a stake in the AONB and to encourage involvement in working in partnership to deliver the objectives laid out in the Management Plan

 This is not a Management Plan to be delivered by the AONB team alone, it is a Management Plan for the area and requires all to work in partnership to deliver the objectives.
 An annual delivery plan is produced and regular monitoring carried out to report on progress.

 A team of two and a half core staff work for the AONB:-

 - Projects Officer – Dave Edgcombe

-Additional staff seconded through partner organisations such as North Devon+ include:-
+Additional staff seconded through partner organisations such as North Devon+ and the Heritage Lotttery Fund include:-

 The team help to deliver the Management Plan by: making things happen, working with partners, advising on planning, obtaining external funding, developing projects, engaging communities and businesses, delivering results and outcomes to make a difference.